mingusone/FerengAI/readme.md

 Create Jupyter notebook code or python code that can:

-1 )Grab the data from SQLite and put it into a dataframe.
+1) Grab the data from SQLite and put it into a dataframe.

 2) Create a function in python that can take a data frame of unknown columns and process all the columns in some way.
 Except the first column which will be the date, all other columns should already be in numerical/float format.